-When a PACE student's GPA falls below 2.0, the student is required to visit with the Academic Dean to discuss what steps would assist the student to be successful.
+When a PACE student's GPA falls below 2.0, the student is required to visit with the Academic Dean, before registering for further studies, to discuss what steps would assist the student to be successful.
 This may include academic coaching, tutoring, English classes, life coaching, or counselling.
-On rare occasions, students may be asked to discontinue studies for a period of time.
+If a student's coursework does not improve after two course blocks of Academic Probation, a student may be placed on Academic Suspension and will be unable to register for courses in the upcoming block.
+On rare occasions, students may be advised to take a leave of absence or discontinue studies.